gofynd/fdk-client-kotlin/documentation/platform/REWARDS.md

-Retrieve the specific giveaway by giveaway ID.
-It will show all the details of the requested giveaway.
+Retrieve specific giveaway details by its unique identifier.

 *Returned Response:*